England 2 7 Spain | 1 ties

 What is the best time of year to visit each for pleasant weather?

 For England, late spring (May-June) and early autumn (September-October) offer the mildest temperatures and less rain.
-For Spain, spring (April-May) and autumn (September-October) provide warm, sunny weather perfect for sightseeing without the intense summer heat.
+For Spain, spring (April-May) and autumn (September-October) provide warm, sunny weather ideal for sightseeing without the intense summer heat.

 Which country is more suitable for solo female travelers?